Chapter 20: An Urban Dilemma

 He also heard a sound of amusement coming from Fiona.
 “Mmm… Thorndyke?
 Am I making you uncomfortable?” she said coyly, but the Human ignored her.

 As soon as he opened the email client, Chris let out a crooked, wistful smile.
 ‘485 unread messages, that’s a new record,’ he thought absently as he narrowed his search to the ones sent by Fiona.
 She had sent several missives with the same subject in the last hour, so he looked at the first email she sent.
-His eyes widened and he swiveled around to face Fiona.
+His eyes widened and he swivelled around to face Fiona.
 “You want information on the Emergency Plate Release system?” he asked, cocking an eyebrow.

 Chris winced at the jibe.
-He remembered the rumors that swirled about her when he first met her after taking over from his father.
+He remembered the rumours that swirled about her when he first met her after taking over from his father.
 It was said that she only got her position as the Head of Weapons Development by using her looks and shameless disregard for the Taboo to procure blackmail material from some of the high-ranking executives within the company.
 However, he found her to be quite unlike what he imagined her to be.
 She was intelligent, shrewd and a visionary; three qualities that made her so effective at her job.
 While the President created the concepts, it was Fiona who engineered and brought them to life.

 So when Chris approached her several months ago to ask for her assistance with his robotics project, against his better judgement, she complied with his request.
 What was unusual at the time was that she had asked for nothing in return, save for the occasional visit or two to see his progress.
 ‘I guess something has changed… Otherwise, she wouldn’t be here now asking for my assistance with something…’ “…Of course not,” he replied as he rubbed the nape of his neck.
 “You know how much I enjoy our little chats.”

-Chris snatched the frame out of the fox’s surprised hands. “…Enough,” he said curtly, setting the photo down face first onto a stack of files.
+Chris snatched the frame out of the fox’s surprised hands. “…Enough,” he said curtly, setting the photo down face-first onto a stack of files.
 “Cut to the chase, Fiona.
 What do you really want this information for?”

 “Simple, Thorndyke.
 I want to weaponize it,” Fiona said, her eyes glittering malevolently.